Skip to main content

 Deprecated Names

-SENTRY_DSN and SENTRY_ENVIRONMENT are no longer read; the server and edge runtimes now read UI_SENTRY_DSN and UI_SENTRY_ENVIRONMENT.
-The former NEXT_PUBLIC_* build-time variables are deprecated but still read at runtime as a fallback when the matching UI_* variable is unset.
-This fallback will be removed in a future release, so set the UI_* runtime variables on the running container.
+• Prowler App: The bare server-side SENTRY_DSN and SENTRY_ENVIRONMENT are no longer read; the server and edge runtimes now read UI_SENTRY_DSN and UI_SENTRY_ENVIRONMENT.
+The former NEXT_PUBLIC_* names — and, for PostHog, the unprefixed POSTHOG_KEY and POSTHOG_HOST — are deprecated but stay backward compatible: they are read at runtime regardless of the enable flag, so an existing deployment keeps its integration active without opting in.
+The new UI_* names, by contrast, load only when the matching enable flag is set to "true".
+These legacy names will be removed in a future release, so migrate to the UI_* runtime variables — and set the enable flag — on the running container.

-- Prowler API, Prowler SDK, and Prowler MCP Server: The current, unprefixed variable names are deprecated.
+• Prowler API, Prowler SDK, and Prowler MCP Server: The current, unprefixed variable names are deprecated.
 They continue to work today and will be removed once the prefixed convention is adopted for each component, as described in Upcoming Breaking Change.